 Topamax is a seizure medication that is also used for weight loss, migraine headaches, and addiction to alcohol.
 It works at the GABA-A receptor, so it works for alcohol addiction by treating anxiety and emotional states of tension and stress.
 Topamax also works at glutamate receptors, which are increased in people that are alcoholic or heavy drinkers.
 Glutamate is a neurotransmitter that is excitatory, so an excess of glutamate contributes to feelings of anxiety and irritability.
 Topamax can be thought of as blocking the effects of glutamate.
 Topamax is taken as a nightly or twice daily dose, and a steady blood level of the medication is achieved within a few days.

 Campral was specifically developed and FDA approved for the treatment of alcoholism.
 It acts at GABA-A and glutamate receptors.
-I have found Campral to be the least effective of all of the GABA drugs.
-This is ironic, as it is one of the few medications that was created and FDA approved specifically to treat addiction to alcohol.
+It is one of the few medications that was created and FDA approved specifically to treat addiction to alcohol.

 NALTREXONE AND THE SINCLAIR METHOD